FAQs

 Was Pedro Albizu Campos the first Puerto Rican to graduate from Harvard?

 No. It has often been written in many publications that Pedro Albizu Campos was the first Puerto Rican to graduate from Harvard Law School.
 The first Puerto Rican to graduate from Harvard Law School was Pedro G. Quiñones, born in Vieques, raised in New York City, and later returned to Puerto Rico.
 Pedro G. Quiñones was admitted to Harvard Law School in 1916, at the same time Albizu was, and graduated in 1919.
-Pedro Albizu Campos’ law degree was officially conferred by Harvard Law School in February 1923.
+Pedro Albizu Campos’ law degree was officially conferred by Harvard Law School on February 26, 1923.

 Did Albizu obtain a degree in chemical engineering?